abdolrhman/Django-SeedStar/README.md

 - Add User

 ```
-with Validation And Security Handling.
+with Validation And Security Handling And Seed script.
 ```
+## How to use project

+- python manage.py runserver, A page will apear with two buttons to add and show users
+- python poplulate_seed_app.py to seed data base with dummy data using faker package